Wizcorp/japanese-dev-lingo/ReadMe.md

 Contributions in the form of Pull Requests are very welcome!
 We would like to ask everyone to stick to some simple guidelines though, to keep things consistent and avoid it exploding into a copy of the dictionary.

+### Guidelines

 * Please do not add words that appear in dictionaries but not in common interaction with Japanese companies.
 * Please stick to the topics below.
 If you have a hard time identifying the topic, please mention it in your PR.
-* If some words are missing, but you don't know the Japanese yourself, feel free to request additions through an issue.
 * Please make sure to add kana versions of the Japanese words you add to the list in the `Kana` column.
 * If a word is already 100% kana, you should leave the kana cell empty.
 * If a word is a common suru-verb, please add `（する）` to the `Japanese` column.
 * If the English translation is not enough to convey the full meaning, use the `Notes` column to elaborate.
 * Don't try to align the columns in the markdown below, it's impossible.
+* If some words are missing, but you don't know the Japanese yourself, feel free to request additions through an issue.

 ## Useful tools